ACCIDDA/RespiLens-staging/TOURNAMENT_SETUP.md

 - Challenge 1: US Flu on **2024-01-20**
 - Challenge 2: US COVID on **2024-02-10**
 - Challenge 3: US RSV on **2024-01-27**
-- Challenge 4: California Flu on **2024-02-03**
-- Challenge 5: New York Flu on **2024-01-13**

-This ensures instant scoring and fair comparison!
+This ensures instant scoring and fair comparison.